mariosantosdev/react-performance/README.md

 ## When utilize Dynamic Import (Code Splitting/Import with Lazy Loading)

 Then Dynamic Import is used to import a component dynamically just on necessary.

+## React Virtualized

+The React Virtualized is used to render a lot of data in browser without to load all data in memory.
+It's help the performance of the browser.